hellums/lacey-bacon/README.md

 Is Lacey Chabert indeed the "Center of the (Hallmark) Universe," as Kevin Bacon reputably is to Hollywood?
 Given the time and resource limitations, this project is not meant to be an all-inclusive or full programming approach to the _"6 Degrees of Kevin Bacon"_ topic itself (using BFS or Breadth-First Search algorithms, for example).
 It merely provides a working environment to support the programming and data science portions of the course, using a subset of movies and actors specific to Hallmark original movies, romantic comedies, mysteries, and dramas.

 # SPECIAL INSTRUCTIONS
+This program was built and tested using:

+- > Python version 3.10.1

+- > pip version 21.3.1

-(use your own Python 3 interpreter command, such as py3 or python, if it is different than 'python3' used here)
+Use your own Python 3 interpreter command, such as py3 or python, if it is different than 'python3' used here.
+Python's recommended best practice is to upgrade to and use the latest version of pip, if you are behind.

+All of the features of the command-line program will work "out-of-the-box" except for menu option 3, finding movies two people both starred in.
+This is a result of the size limitation of raw data files in Github, as well as the considerable amount of space required for the original build and downloaded IMDB source files.
+All features of the optional Web-based and API versions of the program run using the files supplied, and also do not require a full download and rebuild.
+The optional unittest and SQL tests are only included as part of the original Code Louisville project requirements.

   |  Module  |  Purpose  |  Category  |
   |  :---  |  :---  |  :---:  |